 In short, here are a few key privacy messages to note:

-We may update this privacy statement from time to time, for example to reflect changes to the Privacy Act, so feel free to check in again occasionally to see what might have changed.
-This statement was last updated in [July] 2021.
+We may update this privacy statement from time to time to reflect changes to the Privacy Act, so feel free to check in again occasionally to see what might have changed.
+This statement was last updated in [January] 2024.

-Our professional service delivery requires us to collect more personal information than our other functions.
-We may request, receive and use significant amounts of sometimes sensitive personal information, including health information.
+Our professional service delivery requires us to collect more personal information than any of our other functions.
+We may request, receive, and use significant amounts of sometimes sensitive personal information, including health information.

 Most of the personal information we collect is provided directly by you, or your authorised representative, when you engage with us and our services.